Human-assisted Robotic Policy Refinement via Action Preference Optimization: Introduction

-To systematically evaluate the effectiveness of our proposed system, we conduct comprehensive experiments in RoboMimic~\cite{robomimic2021} simulation environments.
-The empirical results demonstrate that our HAPO method facilitates rapid adaptation in in-distribution scenarios while maintaining robust performance across a variety of unseen perturbations.
+To systematically evaluate the effectiveness of our proposed system, we conduct a comprehensive set of experiments in RoboMimic~\cite{robomimic2021} simulation environments.
+The empirical results demonstrate that APO facilitates rapid adaptation in in-distribution scenarios while maintaining robust performance across a variety of unseen perturbations.
 Furthermore, lifelong learning experiments demonstrate the framework's capacity for iterative improvement through human intervention.
-To evaluate the practical viability of the proposed framework, we conducted real-world experiments on fine-grained packing-hole tasks under a range of disruption conditions, demonstrating its robustness and applicability in real-world robotic manipulation scenarios.
+To evaluate the practical viability of the proposed framework, we conducted real-world experiments on fine-grained insertion tasks under a range of disruption conditions, demonstrating its robustness and applicability in real-world robotic manipulation scenarios.